relliky/Tais_Home_Assistant_Config/python_templates/README.md

 15. Move occupancy state machine generation into its own module.
 16. Move small entity declaration builders into their own module.
 17. Move configured entity filtering into its own module.
+18. Move small dashboard view/layout helpers into their own module.

 Recommended next steps: